 Girls Think of Everything

 Girls Think of Everything: Stories of Ingenious Inventions by Women, written by Catherine Thimmesh illustrated by Melissa Sweet is a collection of biographies of simply amazing women who have changed the world with their incredible inventions.
 Isabella showed extreme interest in this book as we browsed the shelves at the library.
 She truly picked a winner.
-With a current interest in engineering, tinkering with her (GolidBlox) this book was a perfect fit.
+With current interest in engineering, tinkering with her (GolidBlox) this book was a perfect fit.

 Girls Think of Everything is anything but boring!
 Not the usual recitation of facts, it will captivate and delight while teaching children and adults at the same time.
 It is not filled with a dry history of inventions and inventors but stories of ingenious women and how they invented out of necessity or ingenuity and hard work or even by ACCIDENT (as the case with the chocolate chip cookie).